akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 @ref:[Cluster Sharding](cluster-sharding.md) is typically used together with `DurableStateBehavior` to ensure that there is only one active entity for each `PersistenceId` (`entityId`).
-There are techniques to ensure this uniqueness, an example of which can be found in the @ref:[Persistence example in the Cluster Sharding documentation] (cluster-sharding.md#persistence-example).
+There are techniques to ensure this uniqueness, an example of which can be found in the
+@ref:[Persistence example in the Cluster Sharding documentation](cluster-sharding.md#persistence-example).
 This illustrates how to construct the `PersistenceId` from the `entityTypeKey` and `entityId` provided by the `EntityContext`.

 The `entityId` in Cluster Sharding is the business domain identifier which uniquely identifies the instance of that specific `EntityType`.
 This means that across the cluster we have a unique combination of (`EntityType`, `EntityId`).